hjwp/Test-Driven-Django-Tutorial/tutorial01.rst

     ----------------------------------------------------------------------

 Notice that the tests have got all the way through to line 26, where we retrieve the object back out of the database, and it's telling us that we haven't saved the question attribute.
-Let's fix that
+Let's fix that, by telling Django that we want polls to have an attribute called "question".

 .. sourcecode:: python
     :filename: mysite/polls/models.py